 9. Strategize with Anchor Charts.

-If you’re a regular reader of my blog, you know how much I love the power of anchor charts when used strategically.
+If you’re a regular reader of my blog, you know how much I love a well-crafted anchor chart when it’s used strategically.

 Readers’ and writers’ workshop isn’t complete without a few anchor charts thrown in!